-- triggered when there is a change in power status such as a system reboot or when the voltage on either power supply leaves or enters the configured range of the System Voltage alert. - configured in the Configure > SNMP Alerts page, see "System Alerts Power" on page 80.
+- triggered when there is a change in power status such as a system reboot or when the voltage on either power supply leaves or enters the configured range of the System Voltage alert. - configured in the Configure > SNMP Alerts page, see System Alerts Power.